WeUnlearn/rasa-agent-bot-demo/readme.md

 - [Botfront](https://github.com/botfront/botfront)
 - [Articulate](https://github.com/samtecspg/articulate)

 You can build on top of the ideas discussed here to implement your solutions.
-Refer to the [chatwoot api](https://www.chatwoot.com/developers/api/) to see the available options in chatwoot for your bots.Pretty excited to see what you guys come up with.
+Refer to the [chatwoot api](https://www.chatwoot.com/developers/api/) to see the available options in chatwoot for your bots.